NEUR 93: Independent Research Internship in Neuroscience

 Expand All

 The student should meet with their faculty research sponsor.
 The student then submits the completed NEUR 93 Petition online.
-The Neuroscience department will then email the research sponsor a Sponsor’s Agreement form to complete.
+The Neuroscience office will then email the research sponsor a Sponsor’s Agreement form to complete.
 The enrollment application will be complete only when the student and research sponsor have submitted their forms.
-The Neuroscience department will then send further enrollment information to the student.
+The Neuroscience office will then send further enrollment information to the student.

 - Research: the minimum expectation for Fall or Spring semester is 12 hours of laboratory research per week.